sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 the function can be unknown (i.e. missing or null), for example, the possible ones relevant to future dates.
 The single Data Points do not need to be individually defined, because their definition is the definition of the function (i.e. the Data Set definition).
-This artefact is the same as the GSIM Data Point.

 **Data Structure:** the structure of a mathematical function, having independent and dependent variables.
 The independent variables are